 When using the Python API, most of the same performance considerations apply.
 When building engines, the builder optimization phase will normally be the performance bottleneck; not API calls to construct the network.
-Inference time should be nearly identical when execute or execute_async is called through the Python API as opposed to the C++ API.
+Inference time should be nearly identical between the Python API and C++ API.

-Setting up the input buffers in the Python API involves using pycuda to transfer the data from the host to device memory.
+Setting up the input buffers in the Python API involves using pycuda or another CUDA Python library, like cupy, to transfer the data from the host to device memory.
 The details of how this works will depend on where the host data is coming from.
 Internally, pycuda supports the Python Buffer Protocol which allows efficient access to memory regions.
 This means that if the input data is available in a suitable format in numpy arrays or another type that also has support for the buffer protocol, this allows efficient access and transfer to the GPU.
 For even better performance, ensure that you allocate a page-locked buffer using pycuda and write your final preprocessed input there.